mozilla/needinfodashboard/README.md

-This is a handy Bugzilla need info flag dashboard that supports displaying summary needinfo counts for teams categorized by developer / release management setters.
-Need infos are broken down into four columns - developer related needinfos on open and closed bugs, and release management related needinfos.
-The main pane provides needinfo counts linked to both Bugzilla bug lists as well as a needinfo list details sub page.
+A handy Bugzilla needinfo dashboard for managing needinfo flags for teams.
+The main management page lists active needinfos broken down into four columns - developer related needinfos on open and closed bugs, and release management related needinfos.
+Each column provides links to both Bugzilla bug lists as well as a need info details sub page.
 The details page provides a list of each needinfo matched to the bugzilla comment when the flag was set, as well as additional meta data such as bug title, severity, priority, and assignee.
-A basic set of bulk action options are also provided for authenticated users.
+A basic set of bulk action options are also provided.

 Note authentication through a Bugzilla API key is required for visibility of security related bugs and for access to bulk actions.
 API keys can be generated through Bugzilla account preferences.

-See the dashboard settings for api key configuration and other display options.
+See the dashboard settings for API key configuration and other display options.

 Improvements and bug fixes for the dashboard are welcome!